draperlaboratory/VaderModularFuzzer/docs/getting_started.md

 ./bin/vader -c test/config/basicModules.yaml -c test/haystackSUT/haystack_file.yaml
 ```

 You may copy and modify haystack_file.yaml or haystack_stdin.yaml to configure VMF to fuzz a different SUT of your chosing (as long as that SUT will take stdin or file based inputs).
+If you are unfamiliar with YAML Anchors (i.e you are wondering what the * and &'s mean), it may be helpful to read this section: [YAML Anchors in the VMF Config Files](#yaml-anchors-in-the-vmf-config-files).

 Note that the VMF configuration files can also be arbitrarily configured to move individual sections to different areas, and to be split into as many configuration files as are desired.
 VMF will concatenate the provided configuration files into a single yaml configuration, however the resulting concatenated configuration must be valid yaml.
 Practically this will impose some limitations on how the configuration can be split.
 The simplest approach is to not attempt to split top level sections of the configuration (e.g. "vmfModules:") into more than one file.